Chouffe/notes/python/django.md

 package to the list of `INSTALLED_APPS` setting.
 Some packages may need other changes like additions to the URLconf.

+## Celery

+Celery is a __distributed task queue__ for UNIX systems.
+Django generally integrates with Celery by offloading time intensive tasks to Celery.
+The web app can continue to respond quickly while the task is performed in the background.

+To receive tasks from a program and send results to a backend, a __message broker__ is required for communication. __Redis__ and __RabbitMQ__ are two message brokers that are often used with Celery.

+Main use cases:

+- __Offloading work__ from the app to distributed processes.
+Eg. email sending, image processing, text processing, data analysis, ML inference, report generation, etc.
+- __Scheduling task execution at a specific time__, sometimes as recurring events.

+### Celery Workers

+worker processes that run tasks independently from one another and outside of the context of the main service.

+### Celery Beat

+A scheduler that orchestrates when to run tasks.
+Can be used to schedule periodic tasks as well.
+It adds a time based scheduler for Celery workers.

 ## Resources

 - [Official Tutorials](https://docs.djangoproject.com/en/5.1/intro/tutorial01/)